PoterekM/most-viable-plants/README.md

 * In your browser,
   * Visit the app at http://localhost:8080.

-## User Story
+## MVP User Story
 * A user should be able to go to the website and see the high and low for today and tomorrow with symbols on page according to temperature.
-* A user should be able to fill out a form and save the information to firebase.
+* A user should be able to fill out a form as to what the plant name is, plant type, and how often it should be watered.

 ### Wishlist